FrankFK/FrankFK.github.io/_posts/2024-04-18-hexafour-10-clean-code.md

 This "other programmer" can also be yourself if you try to understand your own program that you wrote some time ago.

-I have already described two tips for readable code in an [earlier article][hexafour-5]: Follow coding conventions and don't repeat your self (DRY).
+I have already described two tips for readable code in an [earlier article][hexafour-05]: Follow coding conventions and don't repeat your self (DRY).
 Now there are more to follow.
 I will explain this using the small program from the [previous article][hexafour-09].

 ### YAGNI

 In this series of articles, we are developing a game.
 The game is far from finished.
 We are currently developing the code for drawing the game board.
 In the last article, we wrote a method for coloring the shapes on the game board.
 This looks nice, but we don't need it at the moment.
 The main thing is to have a functioning game in the first place.
 The colors are nice, maybe we could use them in the future, but right now it's just holding us up.
 That's why we're leaving it out.
-We're applying the YAGNI principle, YAGNI stands for **"You aren't gonna need it."** According to [Wikipedia]([You aren't gonna need it - Wikipedia](https://en.wikipedia.org/wiki/You_aren't_gonna_need_it)), Ron Jeffries once described it like this:
+We're applying the YAGNI principle, YAGNI stands for **"You aren't gonna need it."** According to [Wikipedia](https://en.wikipedia.org/wiki/You_aren't_gonna_need_it), Ron Jeffries once described it like this:

 > Always implement things when you actually need them, never when you just foresee that you need them.